Skip to content

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-More Information“Everyone has the right to a consensual conversation.
+“Everyone has the right to a consensual conversation.
 I simply made myself available for a chat, should anybody like to approach me and speak about any matter on their mind.
 I didn’t breach the ‘buffer zone’ – I didn’t harass, intimidate, or even seek to influence anyone.
 I simply stood there, available to speak with love and compassion.”

 Case summary

-Rose, however, did not engage in any forbidden activities, but instead made herself available for anyone who wanted to speak – holding a sign reading: “coercion is a crime, here to talk, only if you want.”
+Rose, however, did not engage in any forbidden activities, but instead made herself available for anyone who wanted to speak – holding a sign reading: “Coercion is a crime, here to talk, only if you want.”

 Nevertheless, police showed up and arrested Rose, alleging that she had been in breach of the “buffer zone”.
-Watch the footage of the arrest here.
+Watch footage of the arrest here.

 The Domestic Abuse (Scotland) Act 2018 made “coercive control” illegal, recognising the profoundly harmful effects it can have on individuals and society.
 Over 6,640 charges related to this behaviour have been reported to the Crown Office between April 2019 and 2023.
 14% of women have experienced coercion when it comes to abortion – about 1 in 7.